likelet/circPipe/docs/contents/installation.rst

 `igenome <https://support.illumina.com/sequencing/sequencing_software/igenome.html>`__,
 or using your own genome file and annotation file with the command lines introduced in ``Parameters`` section.
-Or you can just ignore the steps because circpipe will build the indexes automatically except knife.
+Or you can just ignore the steps because circpipe will build the indexes automatically.

-.. note:: Download KNIFE If you want to use knife, you can download the package from (the url).